 Following Orders in a Public Interest Litigation (PIL) filed by Awaaz Foundation, the State Government of Maharashtra commissioned noise barriers, noise mapping studies and policy change including a draft Firecracker Rules and notified Silence Zones in Mumbai.
 The Government restricted decibel level of horns and began an enforcement campaign against honking.
 The Bombay High Court also ordered that the Noise Mapping should be extended to all cities of Maharashtra and that the noise map of Mumbo should be integrated in its Development Plan.

 Awaaz Foundation carried out several awareness campaigns in Mumbai and partnered with other NGOs and media houses throughout the country.
-The campaigns included #GetWellSoonMumbai #TellTheDriver #HornFlu #Time For Action with the Mumbai and Thane Police, #GodsAgainstNoise with AURED and Sanskar India Foundation, Noise Annoys with Times of India, #AwaazBandh with SPROUTS and others.
+The campaigns included #GetWellSoonMumbai #TellTheDriver #HornFlu #Time For Action with the Mumbai and Thane Police, #GodsAgainstNoise with AURED and Sanskar India Foundation, Noise Annoys with Times of India, #AwaazBandh with SPROUTS and others, #HornVrat with the Government of Maharashtra and the Autorickshaw Union.

 Sand mining: Sand is a finite natural mineral under severe threat, yet. most people express surprise that sand mining is a major environmental concern which may threaten the existence of over 70% of the world’s beaches, and also contribute to major land erosion, compromise water security, affect climate, etc.